LiavSamiya/CNTXT/README.md

 | Dashboard | `http://127.0.0.1:18787` |
 | MCP HTTP | `http://127.0.0.1:18765/mcp` |

 Both ports bind to `127.0.0.1` only.
-To stop the local ShieldAI stack:
+To stop the local stack:

 ```powershell
 docker compose down